firetiger-inc/public/aws/configuration/README.md

 ## Usage

-The module required the following variables as input:
+The module requires the following variables as input:

 | Variable     | Description                                             |
 | ------------ | ------------------------------------------------------- |